GoogleCloudPlatform/terraform-google-enterprise-genai/docs/deploy_on_foundation_v4.0.0.md

 }
 ```

 - Initialize and plan shared environment.
+The commands below must be run at `gcp-bootstrap/` directory.

 ```bash
 ./tf-wrapper.sh init shared